By Rick Becker 28 September 2017

-As usual, Bevere has not been slack generating hype prior to the release of this book, and his claims are just as outrageous.
+As usual, Bevere has not been slack generating hype before the release of this book, and his claims are just as outrageous.
 The bait for his new book is impressive.
-Bevere said he wanted to quit writing Killing Kryptonite numerous times, but apparently the Holy Spirit said to him: “son you must write this book” or He would have given it to someone else, he said, because the messages on this page are going to liberate my people and it’s going to restore the power of the kingdom, back into the church” (sic)
+Bevere said he wanted to quit writing Killing Kryptonite numerous times, but apparently, the Holy Spirit said to him: “son you must write this book” or He would have given it to someone else, he said, because the messages on this page are going to liberate my people and it’s going to restore the power of the kingdom, back into the church” (sic)

 source – https://cpnshows.com/shows/loveleads

 He elaborates further in his Introduction to the book: “Father, I’m not sure